ibexa/documentation-developer/docs/personalization/personalization_guide.md

 Personalization includes interface as API that you can use to interact with stored data and to send requests and export data from the service.

-For more information see documentation for API operations available for Personalization:
+For more information, see documentation for API operations available for Personalization:

 - [Tracking API](api_reference/tracking_api.md/)
 - [Content API](api_reference/content_api.md/)